ThriledLokki983/vineyardgroupfellowship-be/group/FRONTEND_INTEGRATION.md

 ### 7. Join Group

-Request to join a group.
-Automatically approved for open groups, pending for closed groups.
+Request to join a group. **All join requests require leader approval** and are initially set to `pending` status.

 **Endpoint:** `POST /api/v1/groups/{id}/join/`